 Whimsy Rose flowers

 This vividly colored, vigorous variety produces hot pink blooms with cream reverses and a light tea fragrance; a dramatic color display that is excellent for smaller garden areas, groundcover and containers

 Whimsy Rose is blanketed in stunning clusters of lightly-scented hot pink flowers with creamy white overtones and a creamy white reverse at the ends of the branches from late spring to early fall, which emerge from distinctive gold flower buds.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Whimsy Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.